Check Engine Light (MIL) On! What It Means & What To Do

 Generic OBD II codes all start with "P0" while the OEM enhanced codes all start with a "P1."
 Enhanced codes are often vehicle specific, and may not be readable with some code readers or scan tools.

 In other words, it may require OEM scanner or a dealer scan tool to read the enhanced codes.

 The OBD II Check Engine light will remain on as long as a fault persists.

-If an intermittent fault does not reoccur after three consecutive trips, the MIL lamp will go out but the code will remain in memory.
+If an intermittent fault does not reoccur after three consecutive trips, the Malfunction Indicator Light (MIL lamp) will go out but the code will remain in memory.
 If the fault does not reoccur for for 40 trips, the code will be erased.